Basan (legendary bird)

 The Basan (波山), alternatively referred to as Basabasa (婆娑婆娑) or Inuhōō (犬鳳凰), is a fowl-like bird with origins stemming from Japanese mythology and folklore and illustrated in Takehara Shunsen's Ehon Hyaku Monogatari and the Gazu Hyakki Yagyō.

-Characteristic
+Characteristics

 Appearance

 Basan has an appearance similar to a chicken the size of a turkey.
 They are recognized by their bright red comb and brilliant-colored plumage which appear like tongues of flame.
 Their notable feature is their breath which flows visibly from their mouth like a dragon's fire.

 However, the flame gives off no heat, nor does it ignite combustible material.
 (It is said to breathe ghost fire from its beak which is not hot but a cold fire that glows.)

 Behavior

 Basan inhabits bamboo groves and is entirely nocturnal, found only in the mountains of Iyo Province (伊予国) (present-day Ehime Prefecture (愛媛県)) on the Japanese island of Shikoku (四国).

 Even though Basan lives far from human activity, their diet consists of charred wood and embers, so they venture around remote villages at night to eat on the remaining bonfires or charcoal.

 When pleased or startled, Basan will flap their wings creating the rustling “Basabasa” sound.